tarof429/stuckathome/golang/README.md

 In Go, tests are written in a file with the _test.go suffix.
 Each test file contains functions in the form *func TestName(t *testing.T)*.

-Below is a tst for a function that creates abbreviations.
+Below is a test for a function that creates abbreviations.

 ```go
 func Abbreviate(s string) string {